Greeks in Germany

 The Greeks in Germany (Έλληνες στη Γερμανία; Griechen in Deutschland) comprise German residents or citizens of Greek heritage and Greeks who immigrated to Germany.
 According to the Federal Statistical Office of Germany, 453,000 people living in Germany in 2019 had full or partial Greek ancestry.
 363,650 of these were Greek citizens (including those with dual citizenship).

 History

 Significant immigration from Greece to Germany started around 1700, when the Ottoman Empire opened its borders.
 The first community was found in Leipzig at this time.

-A second wave of immigration occurred in and after 1832 when Otto of Wittelbach (1815—1867) became King of Greece as Otto of Greece.
+A second wave of immigration occurred in and after 1832 when Otto von Wittelsbach (1815—1867) became King of Greece as Otto of Greece.
 Many Greeks came as students to Bavaria.

 The last major wave took place following World War II, most Greeks arriving during this time.
 In those post-war years, West Germany sought workers for their expanding industries, while East Germany provided safe haven for Greek communists.

 Many Greek children were involuntarily relocated to the German Democratic Republic by the Communist rebels during the Greek Civil War.